PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 be asked to confirm the deletion.

 Items can be updated by first selecting them in the panel on the left and then by updating the fields on the right side of the maintenance window.
-Pay attention to the text in the colored area in the top box, it will change depending on the item type.
+Pay attention to the text in the accented area in the top box, it will change depending on the item type.

 Items can be rearranged by dragging & dropping them into a new position in the panel on the left.